juliapohlmann/EECS393/iOS/MonteCarloSimulator/README.md

 To view the MonteCarloSimulator project, open the file named "MonteCarloSimulator.xcworkspace".

-The Swift version we used is older than 2.3, but if you update the code to 2.3 automatically when opening xcode, it still functions as expected.

 It is important that you open this file and not the file named "MonteCarloSimulator.xcodeproj" as we are utilizing CocoaPods and the CocoaPod set-up is specified in the .xcworkspace file.

 To view the storyboard, make sure to change the settings at the bottom bar to w="Compact" h="Regular"